-UK national trade mark rights will be unaffected by UK exit from the EU.
-EU registered trade marks, which currently cover the UK, will remain in place and enforceable in the UK until new provisions are put in place to give them continuing, or corresponding, effect in the UK.
+UK national trade mark rights will be unaffected by the UK exit from the EU.
+EU registered trade marks, which currently cover the UK, will remain in place but with the UK right being separate from 1 January 2021.

 On 1 January 2021, the IPO created a comparable UK trade mark for every registered EU trade mark (EUTM).
 Each of these UK rights will:

 - be recorded on the UK trade mark register

 - have the same legal status as if you had applied for and registered it under UK law

 - keep the original priority or UK seniority dates

 - be a fully independent UK trade mark that can be challenged, assigned, licensed or renewed separately from the original EUTM